 Kenneth R. Fletcher

-Kenneth R. Fletcher became Delta Township’s Supervisor in November of 2008, and is currently serving his second term.
+Kenneth R. Fletcher became Delta Township’s Supervisor in November of 2008, and is currently serving his third term.
 Supervisor Fletcher was born in Ionia, Michigan.
 He is a graduate of Michigan State University’s James Madison College where he received a Bachelor of Arts degree in Political Theory and International Relations.
 He has worked in the Michigan legislative and political arenas for over 25 years.

 As Township Supervisor, he moderates all board meetings, calls special meetings, appoints committee members and works with the Manager’s Office in developing Township Board agendas and the Township’s Annual Budget.
 The Supervisor is elected every four years at the time of the Presidential Election.

 Prior to moving to Delta Township in 2001, Supervisor Fletcher was elected to serve two terms on the Ionia City Council and was appointed by the Ingham County Board of Commissioners as a member of the Ingham County Parks Commission.

 Supervisor Fletcher is Delta Township’s representative on the Tri-County Regional Planning Commission, which he chaired in 2016.